muulti/muulti/README.md

 **What I love**:
 <br>

 - I love **`physics, math, black holes, the universe and writing complex simulations`** wich portray it´s beauty.
-I´m also passionate about **`neural networks and machine learning`**.
-- I like videogames and movies/series such as Outer Wilds and Mr. Robot.
+- I am passionate about videogames, movies, series...
+Art in its most elegant and interesting forms.

 <br>